isaacnmm/pestpolicy-hugo2XX/content/posts/best-antifouling-paint-for-fiberglass/index.md

 Moreover, Rust-oleum comes with striking color and keeps off odor.
 When painting, Rust-oleum nicely penetrates the cracks without force painting.
 Besides, the product prevents the growth of algae, barnacles, and weeds on your boat or pool.
 To enjoy the top performance and durability that comes with Rust-oleum, apply two subsequent coat (2 nd coat after a day) for your newly launched fiberglass item.

 Importantly, this antifouling paint is best when applied to fiberglass, steel, or wooden surfaces.
-Pros:
-- Covers a large area per can 110 sq.
+Pros: - Covers a large area per can 110 sq.

 ft. - Has abrasive resistant and instant action properties - Nice penetration into cracks - Direct application no additives required - Easier to clean/wash - dont stain clothes on contact - Large quantity package 2.

 75 pounds - Flexible flow coating and smooth surface finish - Strong anti-clog and anti-peeling technology - Dries quickly after application 1 to 2 hours - Manufactured with metamorphosed alkyd - Best for fiberglass, steel, or wooden surfaces - Comes in impressive colors and budget-friendly - Best for both salty water and freshwater environment

-Cons:
-- Irritates the eyes on contact
-- Has no handle grip
+Cons: - Irritates the eyes on contact - Has no handle grip

+> See Also: > Stain for Swing Set

 ###  [4.
 Interlux YBB379/1 Fiberglass Bottomkote NT Antifouling Paint](https://www.amazon.com/dp/B0053HQPZY/?tag=p-policy-20)